 The Garden is located at 59 E. Fulton Avenue in Roosevelt, New York.
 It contains 49 raised garden beds with picnic tables, gardening tools, sheds and an irrigation system.

 The Garden was officially open to the public in 2018, thanks to funding from The North Shore Land Alliance, Nassau County, the Long Island Community Foundation and the New York State Conservation Partnership Program.
 The Land Alliance currently manages the Garden and is working closely with the community to identify local organizations who would like to resume ongoing management.

 Roosevelt, New York 11575

 Contact Andrea Millwood

-From growing your own herbs, vegetables or flowers to assisting with tree watering, sharing your skills in a workshop, composting, supporting garden maintenance, there are many ways you can get involved with the Roosevelt Community Garden.
-We invite neighbors and friends from all ages, abilities and backgrounds to become a gardener, volunteer or an educator at the Roosevelt Community Garden.
+From growing your own herbs, vegetables or flowers to assisting with watering, sharing your skills in a workshop, composting, supporting garden maintenance, there are many ways you can get involved with the Roosevelt Community Garden.
+We invite neighbors and friends of all ages, abilities, and backgrounds to become a gardener, volunteer or educator at the Roosevelt Community Garden.
 Share your enthusiasm for gardening and nature and help sustain and promote the many environmental, social and economic benefits that our garden bring to the community.